zestia/hubrelease/README.md

 # hubrelease

-Generate release notes from closed issues and merged pull requests, and create a new release on GitHub.
+Generate release notes from closed issues and merged pull requests, then create a new release on GitHub.

 ![Release Notes Example](docs/screenshot.png)